boostrjs/boostr/README.md

 ### Local Development URLs

-A local development URL looks like `'http://localhost:10742/'`.
-When you initialize an app with the [`initialize`](#boostr-initialize-template-options) command, the TCP ports (e.g., `'10742'`) used for each service are randomly set.
-It ensures that you will not encounter port conflicts while working on several apps simultaneously.
+A local development URL looks like `'http://localhost:10742/'` for a web-frontend or backend service and `'mongodb://localhost:10744/dev'` for a database service.

+When you initialize an app with the [`initialize`](#boostr-initialize-template-options) command, the TCP ports (e.g., `10742`) used for each service are randomly set.
+It ensures that you will never encounter port conflicts while working on several apps simultaneously.

 ### Deployment URLs